- What are imaging tests?

 What is it like having the test?

 During the test the technologist or the doctor moves the transducer as it is firmly pressed to your skin.
 You may be asked to hold your breath during the scan.
 The operator may adjust knobs or dials to increase the depth to which the sound waves are sent.
-You may feel slight pressure from the transducer, but you won’t hear the high-frequency sounds.
+You may feel slight pressure from the transducer.

 How long does it take?